-As a CEO of a not-for-profit organisation, having a trusted mentor outside of your organisation can be invaluable.
+As the CEO of a for-purpose organisation, having a trusted mentor outside of your organisation can be invaluable.

 Kilfinan Australia mentors can: